-Figure 3.
 The patient coordinate system in the DICOM export follows the DICOM standard.
-Some examples of supported positions are illustrated: A) Head First Supine (HFS), B) Head First Decubitus Left (HFDL) and C) Head First Prone (HFP).
+Some examples of supported positions are illustrated: A) Head First Supine (HFS), B) Head First Decubitus Left (HFDL), C) Head First Prone (HFP) and D) Sitting, where the patient is leaned backwards with the backrest pitch angle.